Benkess/isaac_ros2/docs/usage.md

 This guide covers various usage scenarios for users.

+> **Note:** on the UVA CS server Apptainer is installed as a module.
+Use:
+> ```bash
+> source /etc/profile.d/modules.sh
+> module load apptainer
+> ```

 ## Launch Modes
+This section lists different ways of launching Isaac Sim.
+These commands are designed to be exicuted from the terminal in any directory on the host system.

 > Notes:
+> - All commands assume the system admin setup this module according to **[Host Setup Guide](/docs/host_setup.md)**.
 > - All host-side dirs (/var/cache/isaac/..., /projects, etc.) should exist before you run these commands.
 > - Your container already has EULA acceptance built-in via environment variables.
 > - The same container can run headless, GUI, or WebRTC sessions with ROS 2 integration.
+> - Isaac Sim may take a while to load on startup.

 ### Interactive Bash in the Container
+This workflow allows you to interact with Isaac Sim similarly to the docs on thier website.

 ```bash
 apptainer shell --nv --contain \